shreystechtips/pythonbytes/projects/adventure/README.md

     action = input('What do you do?')
     action_list = action.split()
-    if 'light' in action_list and 'fire' in action_list: print('Finding some matches nearby you light a fire in the fireplace.
-A terrified cat leaps out and runs across the room.')
+    if 'light' in action_list and 'fire' in action_list: print('Finding matches and wood nearby you light a fire in the fireplace.') print('As you do so a terrified cat leaps out of the fireplace and runs across the room.')
     else:
         print('That doesn't seem to help much.')
 ```